driemworks/aloha/README.md

 }
 ```
 # Usage
-To start the client, run ```bash node aloha.js```.
+To start the client, run ``` node aloha.js```.
 This will monitor if your authorized devices are connecting or disconnecting from the wifi network.
 Arrival behavior is managed on a per user basis.

 Authorized users can be managed in `hosts.json`, where each entry contains an ip address, a name, and a list of allowed lights.
 Ex: